Help – my tooth is killing me, and I have no insurance or money!

 Financing for patients with bad credit is the primary way to pay for emergency dental work when you have no insurance or cash on hand and can’t afford the dentist.
 A toothache can be excruciating and requires treatment right away.
 Therefore, you need a fast solution.

-Be prepared to input all necessary details so that lenders can make a fast decision.
+Be prepared to input all necessary details so lenders can quickly decide.

 - Social security number